-For my first night stay in Vienna, I wanted something grand.
+When I think of Vienna, I think of grand hotels.
 For the occasion, I arranged a night stay at the Palais Hansen Kempinski Vienna, which is in this beautiful property built in 1873 for the Vienna World Expo and designed by architect Theophil Edvard Hansen.
 It was leased by Kempinski in 2010 to open in 2013 after the renovations.
-The first-floor glass ceilings over the three inner courtyards was part of the addition and due to this ceiling it was impossible to hang a huge chandelier; hence the iconic upside down standing chandelier in the lobby!
+The first-floor glass ceilings over the three inner courtyards was part of the addition and due to this ceiling it was impossible to hang a huge chandelier; hence the iconic upside-down standing chandelier in the lobby!
 This piece is quite unique and never I have seen anything of the likes before!

 Lobby at night is the most charming thing about the Kempinski!